getify/You-Dont-Know-JS/scope-closures/ch5.md

 It should be clear that there's only one `value` declared per scope instance.
 But what about `i`?
 Is it being "re-declared"?

-To answer that, consider what scope `i` is in?
+To answer that, consider what scope `i` is in.
 It might seem like it would be in the outer (in this case, global) scope, but it's not.
 It's in the scope of `for`-loop body, just like `value` is.
 In fact, you could sorta think about that loop in this more verbose equivalent form:

 ```js
 {